 1. Positioning on Escalators

-2. Elevator Etiquette
+2. Etiquette in Elevators

 When using elevators in Japan, some courtesy norms are universally followed.
-The person closest to the buttons takes on the role of operator, keeping the door open for others to enter or exit and, if necessary, pressing the buttons for the requested floor.
+The person closest to the buttons takes on the role of operator, holding the door open for others to enter or exit and, if necessary, pressing the buttons for the requested floor.

 3. Behavior in Public Restrooms